andrewkoji/Housing_Linear_Model_Project/README.md

 `A positive coefficient indicates that as the corresponding independent variable increases, the square root of the price of the house also increases, while a negative coefficient indicates that as the corresponding independent variable increases, the square root of the price of the house decreases.`

 `In this model, we see that the most important variable in predicting the square root of house prices is the latitude of the house, with a coefficient of 100.368386.
 This suggests that houses located further north tend to have higher prices.
-The next most important variable is water proximity, with the Water_Lake Sammamish variable having a very high coefficient of 137.741862, suggesting that houses located near this lake tend to have much higher prices than other houses.
+The next most important variable is water proximity, with Water_Lake Sammamish variable having a very high coefficient of 75.729, suggesting that houses located near this lake tend to have much higher prices than other houses.
 On the other hand, the Water_Lake Washington variable has a negative coefficient, indicating that houses located near this lake tend to have lower prices than other houses.`

 `Other important variables include the grade of the house, the square footage of the house above ground, and the condition of the house, all with coefficients greater than 20.
 The number of bathrooms, square footage of the basement, and the size of the view from the house are also important, with coefficients greater than 15.`

 `On the other hand, variables such as the square footage of the garage and the presence of a nuisance nearby have negative coefficients, indicating that houses with larger garages or located near nuisances tend to have lower prices.
-The year the house was built has a negative coefficient, suggesting that older houses tend to have lower prices.
-With that, the longitude indicates that houses further West are cheaper as well.`
+The year the house was built and the longitude of the house also have negative coefficients, suggesting that older houses and houses located further west tend to have lower prices.`

 `Overall, these results suggest that there are many factors that contribute to the price of a house, and that location, house size and quality, and the presence of nearby amenities all play important roles in determining the square root of house prices.`

 ## Recommendations

 For the purposes of Zillows ability to choose inventory in the King County Real Estate Market, I recommend looking at properties that are near Lake Sammish or that are further north that also is accompanied with a waterfront.
 Since the grade, condition, and number of bathrooms appear positively correlated to the price it would make sense to try and buy older homes in the aforementioned areas as older homes tend to be cheaper in terms of price.
 Taking these homes and ensuring the grade and condition are of high quality through either pre-assessed purchases or renovations, along with possibly adding bathrooms can raise the price for resell value.
+Picking houses near school districts of high rating can have an impact as well.

 Houses towards the west as well as ones that present nuisances clearly result in lower prices, so my recommendation would be to avoid buying houses that fit these parameters as it may result in "holding the bag" scenarios which could lead to longer times held with inventory.